marketlandscape/marketlandscape.github.io/risk-level/index.md

 ## Purpose of the risk level indicator

 Risk level expresses situational downside risk in the current market context.
-It answers a practical question: if Bitcoin were to experience a meaningful drawdown (on the order of about 30%) from current levels, how severe could the downside be for a specific asset or asset class under current market conditions?
+It answers, in particular, a practical question: if Bitcoin were to experience a meaningful drawdown on the order of about 30 percent from current levels, how severe could the downside be for a specific asset or asset class under current market conditions?
 It is not probability, not volatility, and not a trading signal.
 It describes downside amplification under stress, rather than predicting price movements.

 ## Why different assets have different baseline risk